anshulbadhani/journal/Sept25/README.md

     __Now think how all of this makes sense__

 - Learnt about how to rebase and resolve and the conflicts using git (while working on this repo only)

+## 2 Sept
+- Downloaded Red Dead Redemption (first part) so, played that the entire day

+## 3 Sept
+- Explored a little bit for blockchain for SIH
+- Made a simple presentation for team on excalidraw to pitch my solution for the SIH problem statement.